 Second parameter is speed of flash storage on your USB stick and speed of disk in your computer.
 When you copy data from USB stick to computer, you need to count with USB stick’s flash storage read speed and computer’s disk write speed.
 And when you copy data from computer to USB stick, you need to count with computer’s disk read speed and USB stick’s flash storage write speed.
 If you need to experience highest speed, get USB stick with USB 3 standard with fast flash storage and computer with USB 3 port and SSD disk.

 Don’t forget that if you see something like “speed 200 MB per second”, it’s only theoretical maximum speed.
 In real conditions it will be slower.
-And don’t forget than your computer’s disk do many operations at the same time, so data copying between computer and USB stick is not only operation your system does.
-And another fact – one big file will be copied much faster than thousands of little files at the same total size.
+And don’t forget that your computer’s disk do many operations at the same time, so data copying between computer and USB stick is not the only operation your system does.
+If you are copying many tiny files, performance is slowing down – one big file will be copied much faster than thousands of little files, even at the same total size.